nivetha2599/chess-cpp/README.md

 # chess-cpp

-2 Player Chess game in a command line environment.
+I have implemented a 2 Player Chess game in a command line environment.

 Assumptions
 1. The players takes chances alternatively.